Getting organized, setting up systems, automating your business… it’s the unglamorous part of running a design business.

 I know that’s how you feel because I used to feel like that too.

-I was running my graphic design business for TWO YEARS before I actually decided to set up systems and organize my business.
+It took TWO YEARS before I actually decided to set up systems and organize my freelance business.
 It’s no surprise that after I did, my clients went from satisfied with my work to ecstatic about the whole process.

 At the moment, you may be thinking: